 276 Parent journals.
 Taken together, these results are consistent with the hypothesis that APCs

-277 are a barrier to Open Access publication by scientists from low-income countries.
+277 are a barrier to Open Access publication by scientists from low-income countries located in the Global South.

-278 We gained unique insights into the geographic diversity and structure of author
+278 We gained unique insights into the Geographic Diversity and structure of author

 279 communities by using an index that accounted for the proportional representation of

-280 different countries (i.e., “evenness”).
+280 different countries (i.e., “Evenness”).
 It is important to remember, however, that all members

 281 of a category are treated as functionally equivalent when calculating these indices.
 This